ClojureBridge/tones/curriculum/01-piano-chords.md

 part," Meg thought.

 What she needed to code was to play notes of `:g3 :g3 :f3 :f3 :e3 :e3 :d3`,
 and stick functions together that she learned so far.
-Tested a small code for a while, she wrote the function `middle-melody` like this:
+Tested a couple of small code for a while, she wrote the function `middle-melody` like this:

 ```clojure
 ;; notes of the middle phrase